tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/欠费说明_intl_en.md

-If your account falls into arrears, a notification will be sent to you.
-Once receiving it, please go to the [Billing Center](https://console.cloud.tencent.com/account/recharge) on the console and top up your account in time to prevent your business from being affected.
-This document will provide detailed information on arrears.
+If your account has overdue payment, a notification will be sent to you.
+Once receiving it, please go to the [Billing Center](https://console.cloud.tencent.com/account/recharge) in the console and pay the past due charges in time to prevent your business from being affected.
+This document will provide detailed information on overdue payment.

 ## Causes